timtermtube/WebGocket/README.md

 TEST BLANKS

 # Example
-It's only codes you must write to run!
+It only needs to run a server.
 ```golang
 package main